cpp-for-yourself/lectures-and-homeworks/lectures/static_in_classes.md

   // Foo::PrivateStaticFunction();
 }
 ```
-Note how we don't need to (but still can) explicitly specify which class the `PrivateStaticFunction` is from if we call it from within the class it is defined in.
+Note how we don't need to (but still can) explicitly specify which class the `PrivateStaticFunction` is from if we call it from within the class it is declared in.

 However, if we try to call our `PrivateStaticFunction` from outside our class, we will get a compilation error that tells us why in a pretty much straightforward fashion:
 ```css